anoadragon453/discord-voice-channel-kick-bot/README.md

 # Discord Voice Channel Kick Bot

+## I am no longer updating or providing support for this repo.

 This bot will every so often join a random voice channel that it can see, play an audio file, and kick a random user from said voice channel.
 Then leaves the voice channel.